theTisch21/discord-funding-bot/README.md

 # discord-funding-bot
 A bot to track progress of a signupgenius and send that to a discord server

+The funding project is over, so this repository is archived.

 ## DISCLAIMER
 I am not a professional node.js programmer.
 I didn't follow any best practices for this code (Except I kept my discord API token as a github secret).
 Use at your own risk